About the Rotunda

 Alison Dangerfield ~ Area Manager, Heritage New Zealand

 The two rotundas - one for boys and the other for girls - each held, at peak, 60 beds.
-Such was their impressiveness in size and uniqueness that those who were among the first intakes and are now in the nineties, still recall the experience of sleeping in them.
+Such was their impressiveness in size and uniqueness that those who were among the first intakes and are now in the nineties, still recall their experiences of sleeping in them.
 Some even remember exactly where their bed was located.
 These buildings became a feature of health camp promotions over the years, appearing on posters, tea-towels and first-day covers.

 The buildings were temporarily used as hospital wards during the Second World War, mainly for geriatric and orthopaedic patients, until mid 1944.
 The nurses affectionately called the rotunda used for male patients “the bull ring”.
 After renovation they re-opened for health camp use in December 1944.